gabyx/ExecutionGraph/README.md

     cd <pathToRepo>
     mkdir build
     cd build
+    # configuring the superbuild
-    cmake ..
+    cmake .. -DUSE_SUPERBUILD=ON
+    # building the superbuild configuration
     make -j all
+    # configuring the actual build
     cmake ..
+    # building the library/gui
     make -j <targetName>
 ```
-We use a super build setup: every dependency gets downloaded and the once which need building (currently [rttr](http://www.rttr.org/)) first by configuring with `-DUSE_SUPERBUILD=ON` (automatically set at first run) and building them.
+We use a super build setup.
+The first cmake configure and build by using `-DUSE_SUPERBUILD=ON` (automatically set at first run) will download every dependency and build the ones which need installing (currently [rttr](http://www.rttr.org/), [memory](https://github.com/foonathan/memory.git), [crossguid](https://github.com/graeme-hill/crossguid)).
 See the path `build/external`.
-The path `build/external/install` is used for all built dependencies, at the moment `rttr`.
+The path `build/external/install` is used for all built dependencies during the super build.
 If you configure cmake in VS Code with the extension, the external build path is set to `buildFolder` for convenience to be able to quickly delete certain dependencies without deleting the normal build folder `build`).
-After that, the cmake cache file `CMakeCache.txt` is setup with all necessary variables, that **later** cmake *configure* invocations will find all dependencies
+After the super build, the cmake cache file `CMakeCache.txt` is setup with all necessary variables, that **later** cmake *configure* invocations will find all dependencies
-and configure the project.
+and configure the actual project.
 This works also with VS Code and the cmake extension.

 ## General Development Setup
 If you start developing, install the pre-commit/post-commit hooks with: